Grandma Got Run Over by a Reindeer (film): Plot

 Jake Spankenheimer's grandmother owns a small general store in the town of Cityville.
-The store happens to be the only piece of property not owned by Austin Bucks, the wealthiest man in town, whose CEO corporation specializes in making Christmas easier and less involved for the town's busy residents.
+The store happens to be the only piece of property not owned by Austin Bucks, the wealthiest man in town, whose corporation specializes in making Christmas easier and less involved for the town's busy residents.
 Grandma tells Austin that his method of trying to make Christmas easier is not really for the best and refuses to sell the store.
-Cousin Mel, who plans to sell the store anyway, sabotages Grandma's fruitcake by adding an ingredient with hopes that they won't sell.
+The greedy Cousin Mel, who plans to sell the store anyway, sabotages Grandma's fruitcake by adding an ingredient with hopes that they won't sell.

-Jake and his grandparents are the only ones in the family to believe in Santa Claus, further supported by them witnessing the film's signature accident occurring.
-The next morning, Grandma is indeed missing and the police find an imprint of her in the snow, along with her belongings.
+Jake and his grandparents are the only ones in the family to believe in Santa Claus, further supported by them witnessing Grandma get run over by Santa’s reindeer diving down on her.
+The following morning, Grandma is confirmed missing as an imprint of her is found in the snow, along with her belongings.
 Cousin Mel finds a letter that she quickly hides from the others.

 Nine months pass without Grandma and the store's business drops.
 During this time, Cousin Mel comes up with a new plan to sell the store to Austin by tricking Grandpa into giving her his power of attorney.
 When Jake objects, Austin agrees to give him another week in order to find Grandma before going through with the deal.
-Adamant in his belief that Santa ran over her, Jake emails Santa, and soon Quincy, Santa's head elf, comes to take Jake to the North Pole, explaining Santa took Grandma back to the North Pole for medical treatment, but she developed amnesia from the accident, and until receiving Jake's e-mail Santa had no idea of who she was.
-After Jake explains the situation, Santa, Quincy, and Grandma agree to go with him to stop the deal.
+Adamant in his belief that Santa ran over her, Jake emails Santa and soon Quincy, Santa's head elf, comes to take Jake to the North Pole, explaining Santa took Grandma back to the North Pole for medical treatment but she developed amnesia from the accident and until receiving Jake's e-mail Santa had no idea of who she was.
+After Jake explains the situation, Santa, Quincy and Grandma agree to go with him to stop the deal.